-- The progress and development of every pupil in their class. - Working closely with the school SENCO, teaching assistants and specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - Working with the SENCO to review each pupil's progress and development and decide on any changes to provision. - Listening to the pupil to understand what is going well, as well as any concerns which they may have.
+- The progress and development of every pupil in their class. - Ensuring the curriculum is delivered using Quality First Teaching strategies. - Use the SEND Ranges to inform the planning and delivery of lessons so that they are accessible for all pupils including children with SEND. - Working closely with the school SENCO, teaching assistants and specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - Working with the SENCO to review each pupil's progress and development and decide on any changes to provision.

+- Listening to the pupil to understand what is going well, as well as any concerns which they may have.
 Acting on this information to make changes where necessary. - Communicating with the family and listening to their views. - Ensuring they follow the SEN policy.